chazingtheinfinite/chazingtheinfinite.github.io/README.md

-# ATo Lab Website
+# Dci AI Lab Website

-A static website made with Jekyll for the ATo Lab, a multidisciplinary research lab at Northeastern University working at the intersections of human-computer interaction, games, and social justice.
+A static website made with Jekyll for the Dick AI Lab, a multidisciplinary research lab at CHEO-RI and BORN Ontario.

 ## Tech Stack